MeoMunDep/StarLight/README.md

 💡 Usage:

 > You need to `cd` to the file after extract it, example
-> To run the bot, use the following command: `node 1`
+> To run the bot, use the following command: `cd starlight; node meomundep`

 🎇Enjoy!